Simple One-Page Resume Template for Clear and Easy-to-Scan Applications

 Preview of the Free Simple One-Page CV Example You Can Download

-Use this editable simple one-page resume template if you want a layout that feels clean, readable, and easy to adapt for straightforward job applications.
-This resume and CV format works well for concise applications, early-career profiles, return-to-work uses, and any role where clarity matters more than visual styling.
-Review the structure first, then download the Word version and tailor it to your own background.
+Use this editable simple one-page resume template if you want a layout that is clean, readable, and easy to adapt for straightforward job applications.
+This resume and CV format works well for concise applications, early-career profiles, return-to-work situations, and any role where clarity matters more than visual style.
+Review the structure first, then download the Word version and tailor it to your background.

 Reviewed by Daniel K., Resume Consultant

-This layout works because it does not try too hard.
-It suits one-page applications well, especially when recruiters want a resume that feels clear, relevant, and easy to read without decorative distractions or overloaded sections.
+This layout works because it does not overcomplicate things.
+It suits one-page applications, especially when recruiters want a resume that is clear, relevant, and easy to read without decorative distractions or crowded sections.

 Who This Simple One-Page Resume Template Works Best For

-This template is built for candidates who want a clear and focused document rather than a highly designed or extended format.
+This template is for candidates who prefer a clear, focused document over a highly designed or lengthy format.
 Whether you call it a resume or a CV, it works best when employers expect a short, readable, and well-prioritized application.

 - Early-career candidates who need a cleaner resume for first serious applications without trying to stretch the content across multiple pages.